avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 - Supply is capped at 2.5 billion KCoins (2.5 trillion KCents).

 ## Pre-minting Allocations
+- 80% of the supply (2B KCoins) are minted by the protocol post genesis.
-- 20% of the supply (0.5 Billion KCoins) is pre-minted on genesis.
+- 20% of the supply (0.5B KCoins) is pre-minted on genesis.
 - 50% of the pre-minted supply (250M KCoins) goes to the KarmaCoin foundation and is used to build the platform.
 - 50% of the pre-minted supply (250M KCoins) goes to Karmacoin investors and is vested over a period of 5 years from genesis.